 - Terrace Grill and Bar at Le Méridien Piccadilly, 21 Piccadilly, London W1J 0BH.
 Tel: 020 7851 3085.
 Nearest stations: Piccadilly Circus or Green Park.
 For more information and booking, visit the Terrace Grill & Bar website.

 To read other Metro Girl’s restaurant and bar reviews, click here

-Tucked on the corner of Haymarket and Suffolk Place, I am ashamed to admit I have never noticed the Haymarket Hotel, despite having walked past countless times over the year.
+Tucked on the corner of Haymarket and Suffolk Place in St James, I am ashamed to admit I have never noticed the Haymarket Hotel, despite having walked past countless times over the year.
 The hotel is a lovely, white Georgian building situated next to the Theatre Royal Haymarket with its banners and show lights, which in retrospect probably distracted me so I didn’t notice the hotel.

 When booking a restaurant for my sister’s birthday this week, I went to TopTable, as I often do.
 I always looks for a combination of good reviews from other diners and a meal deal, so as a family we end up at a high-quality restaurant with more moderate prices.
 I was immediately sold on Brumus’s good reviews and the brilliant £19.95 three course and Prosecco deal they currently have on.